Extevious/UnityEngineAssets/README.md

 **Changes should always be made in the respective branch.**

-For example: do not make a pull request that contains changes for the branch *UnityEngineAssets.Unsafe* if changes are made in the */UnityEngineAssets/..* folder!
+For example: do not make a pull request that contains changes for the branch *`UnityEngineAssets.Unsafe`* if changes are made in the *`/UnityEngineAssets/..`* folder!

 ## Installation
-Add this package through the Package Manager using the *Add package from git URL...* option using the clone repo HTTPS URL.
+Add this package through the Package Manager using the *Add package from git URL...* option when using the clone repo HTTPS URL.

 ***OR***